Alishahed/amazon23_recom/README.md

 # Recommendation System based on Natural Language Queries

 This project implements a recommendation system that utilizes natural language queries to recommend products from the [Amazon review dataset](https://cseweb.ucsd.edu/~jmcauley/datasets.html#amazon_reviews).
 Additionally, the system can generate a report highlighting the pros and cons of the recommended items.
+For this POC I only used only beaty products which is a subset of this dataset.

 ## Table of Contents